 Lakeview RV Park: Bluff City

-Lakeview RV Park was voted 2013-14 Tennessee Campground of the Year by the Tennessee Association Campground Association, and that’s saying from a state loaded with great campgrounds.
+Lakeview RV Park was voted Tennessee Campground of the Year by the Tennessee Association Campground Association in 2010-2011 and 2013-2014, and that’s coming from a state loaded with great campgrounds.
 Paved roads welcome you to extra wide sites outfitted with full utility hookups and cable TV overlooking Boone Lake.

 You can expect clean and bright and private bathrooms, showers and laundry facilities.
 The campground store has complimentary coffee every day along with a business center, and Lakeview rounds out their facilities with group pavilions, boat and golf cart rentals.

 You can hit Boone Lake right from your campground for on the water fun including fishing, skiing, tubing and more.
 Lakeview is close to all the famous attractions of Johnson City, Bristol and Bluff City such as Bristol Caverns, the Appalachian Wilderness, Roan Mountain State Park, and Bays Mountain State Park.

 Lakeview is also excellent for race weekends as it is only three miles away from Bristol Motor Speedway.

 This Army Corp of Engineers campground provides outdoor fun or the soul and music of Nashville.
 You have excellent amenities and facilities at Seven Points Campground, such as RV sites with electric and water hookups with dump stations located throughout the park.